 OUR PROJECTS

-Explore a range of collaborative projects led by our team in partnership with agencies like Fisheries and Oceans Canada (DFO) and the Ontario Ministry of Natural Resources (OMNR).
+Explore a range of collaborative projects led by our team in partnership with agencies like Fisheries and Oceans Canada (DFO), the Ontario Ministry of Natural Resources (OMNR), and the Great Lakes Fishery Commission (GLFC).
 From early career research initiatives to established investigator projects, these research efforts reflect our shared commitment to advancing ecosystem science and informing resource management in the Great Lakes basin.

 CEM-wave-background.jpg